SCLW/Circuitry-Based-Sound/readme.md

 ### CD4093

 The CD4093 is a NAND Schmitt trigger and provides 2 inputs.
-The IC generated square waves when the first input is set high and the second input is wired as the CD40106.
+The IC is outputting square waves when the first input is set to high and the second input is wired as the CD40106.
 Bringing the 1 input to low inhibits oscillations.
-Therfore, interconnecting outputs and the first inputs creates gating effects.
+Therfore, gating the ouput can be achieved by controlling the first input with another signa, square wave or a simple switch.
 Bringing the first input to high via a push button works like a keyboard.

 Image circuit